Ratimon/redprint-wizard/src/routes/blog/_assets/posts/3-metric-hub.md

 <img data-pagefind-meta="image[src]" width="5085" height="776" alt="upstream and downstream" decoding="async" loading="eager" class="mt-4 border rounded bg-cover bg-center bg-no-repeat transform will-change-auto" src="3-metric-hub/contributions.png" />

-They can be either `upstream` or `downstream` of Optimism blockspace.
+They are both `upstream` or `downstream` of Optimism blockspace.

 ## Upstream
 By definition, upstream contributions improve Optimism or OPStack itself.

-In our case, `Redprint Toolkit`'s contribution aids in usability and accessibility of the OPStack, and it could be fall into [Category 3: OP Stack Tooling](https://gov.optimism.io/t/retro-funding-5-op-stack-round-details/8612).
+In our case, `Redprint Toolkit`'s contribution aids in **usability** and **accessibility** of the OPStack, and it could, according to [Retro Funding 5: OP Stack - round details](https://gov.optimism.io/t/retro-funding-5-op-stack-round-details/8612/1), be fall into [Category 3: OP Stack Tooling](https://gov.optimism.io/t/retro-funding-5-op-stack-round-details/8612).

-this toolset aims in development and deployment of Optimism contracts, its  components is tailored for **OPStack**, NOT general smart contract.
+This toolset aims in development and deployment of Optimism contracts, its  components is tailored for **OPStack**, NOT general smart contract.

 The justifications are as follows:

 ### 1. redprint-forge
-`redprint-forge` is a **deployer library** that facilitate the OPStack's contract deployment, and contract testing.
+The `redprint-forge` is a **deployer library** that facilitate the OPStack's contract deployment, and contract testing.

-Our aim is to implement a different version of **OPStack Deployer**.
+Our aim is to support different implementation of **OPStack Deployer**.

 #### Problem Statement + Context
 Some text copied from [OPStack 's design- 52](https://github.com/ethereum-optimism/design-docs/pull/52)